AndyTempel/dblapi/docs/dblapi.rst

 API Reference
 ===============

-The following section outlines the API of discord.py.
+The following section outlines the API of dblapi.

 .. note::